-Residential Support a person Residential Supports provide individualized services and Residential Supports supports to enable a person to live successfully in a Group Home or Alternate Family Living setting of their choice and be an active participant in his or her community.
+Residential Supports Residential Supports provide individualized services and supports to enable a person to live successfully in a Group Home or Alternate Family Living setting of their choice and be an active participant in his or her community.
 Residential Supports includes three tiers of support.
 Tier 1 includes individuals with lower needs, and Tier 3 includes individuals with more significant support needs.
 Natural Supports Natural Supports Education provides training to families and the Education beneficiary's natural support network to enhance the decision- making capacity of the natural support network, provide orientation regarding the nature and impact of the TBI and its co-occurring disabilities upon the beneficiary, provide education and training on rehabilitation and/or compensatory intervention and strategies, and provide education and training in the use of specialized equipment and supplies.
-Specialized Specialized Consultative Services provide expertise, training and Consultative Services technical assistance in a specialty area (neuro/psychology, behavior intervention, speech therapy, therapeutic recreation, augmentative communication, assistive technology equipment, occupational therapy, physical therapy, nutrition, and other licensed professionals who assist individuals with traumatic brain - injury).
+Specialized Specialized Consultative Services provide expertise, training and Consultative Services technical assistance in a specialty area (neuro/psychology, behavior intervention, speech therapy, therapeutic recreation, augmentative communication, assistive technology equipment, occupational therapy, physical therapy, nutrition, and other licensed professionals who assist individuals with traumatic brain injury).
 These services help family members, support staff and other natural supports in assisting individuals with traumatic brain injury.
-Extended Clinical Physical therapy, occupational therapy, speech and language Services services, performed by credentialed professionals at a level higher than or not otherwise covered under the State Plan. higher than or not otherwise covered under the State Plan.
-Cognitive Rehabilitation (CR)

-including but not limited to: attention, memory, and problem solving, and to help identify impaired thinking.
+Extended Clinical Physical therapy, occupational therapy, speech and language Services services, performed by credentialed professionals at a level higher than or not otherwise covered under the State Plan.
+Cognitive Rehabilitation Cognitive Rehabilitation is a one-on-one therapy used for the (CR) development of thinking skills to improve functional abilities including but not limited to: attention, memory, and problem solving, and to help identify impaired thinking.
 The initial goal of therapy is to improve cognitive functioning to the fullest extent possible.
 Compensatory strategies will be introduced as progress slows.